ontola/atomic-server/browser/create-template/templates/nextjs-site/README.md

 # Atomic Next.js Template

 This repository is a [Next.js](https://nextjs.org/) 15 website starter template to be used with [AtomicServer](https://github.com/atomicdata-dev/atomic-server).
+For specific steps on how to deploy this template, see [DEPLOYING](./README/deploying.md).

 ## Getting started